autonity/docs.autonity.org/content/docs/concepts/oracle-network/_index.md

 |`Round n+1`| Oracles submit `commits` for the _new_ symbol set and `reveals` for the _old_ symbol set |
 |`Round n+2`| Oracles submit `commits` and `reveals` for the _new_ symbol set  |

 ## Data adaptors - plugin architecture
 Oracle server provides a standard interface for data adaptors pulling data from external data providers.
 Any party can build a new plugin implementing this interface and so provide an adaptor for any data source on demand.

-The oracle server scans and load plugins from the `/plugins` directory (see how to [install](/oracle/install-oracle/) oracle server) during runtime.
-Detection of new or updated plugins is dynamic; no shutdown of the oracle client is required to detect and apply the change.
+The oracle server scans and load plugins from the `/plugins` directory (see how to [install](/validators/install-oracle/) oracle server) directory during runtime.
+Detection of new or changed plugins is dynamic; no shutdown of the oracle client is required to detect and apply the change.

 ### Runtime plugin management